BTG Begbies Traynor

 You can also be a sole trader or join a partnership, as long as it is not a limited liability partnership.

-Breaking the rules of disqualification is viewed as a criminal offence which could lead to a prison sentence of up to two years, plus a further period of disqualification.
+Breaking the rules of disqualification is a criminal offence which could lead to a prison sentence of up to two years, plus a further period of disqualification.
 You could also become personally liable for any company debts incurred during the time when the disqualification order was being contravened.

 Additional restrictions on disqualified directors